mortazavilab/swan_vis/faqs/utilities.md

 * [Obtaining TSS/TES abundance information](utilities.md#obtaining-tss-tes-abundance-information)

-We'll be using the same SwanGraph as the rest of the tutorial pages to demonstrate these utilites.
+We'll be using the same SwanGraph as the rest of the tutorial pages to demonstrate these utilities.
 Load it using the following code:

 ```python